AVERY: Intent-Driven Adaptive VLM Split Computing via Embodied Self-Awareness for Efficient Disaster Response Systems: Introduction

 \section{Introduction}

-Disaster Response Systems (DRSs) are increasingly deploying Unmanned Aerial Vehicles (UAVs) to enhance situational awareness, support search-and-rescue operations, and assess infrastructure damage in large-scale emergencies such as floods, wildfires, and earthquakes~\cite{dis}.
-These UAVs act as autonomous agents~\cite{dronefl, sens, at, china} capable of rapidly traversing complex and dynamic environments, collecting high-resolution sensor data---often in the absence of reliable human supervision or stable communication infrastructure.
-Classical onboard intelligence typically deploys \textit{Convolutional Neural Networks} (CNNs)~\cite{cnndis} for basic scene understanding, offering computational efficiency under the strict energy and compute budgets of embedded hardware.
-However, as illustrated in Figure~\ref{fig:motivation}(a), CNNs lack the \textit{semantic flexibility} and \textit{contextual reasoning} required to efficiently support operator queries in complex disaster environments.
+Disaster Response Systems (DRSs) are increasingly deploying Unmanned Aerial Vehicles (UAVs) to enhance situational awareness, support search-and-rescue operations, and assess infrastructure damage in large-scale emergencies such as floods, wildfires, and earthquakes~\cite{dis,tcps1,tro}.
+These UAVs act as autonomous agents~\cite{dronefl, sens, at} capable of rapidly traversing complex and dynamic environments, collecting high-resolution sensor data---often in the absence of reliable human supervision or stable communication infrastructure.
+Classical onboard intelligence typically relies on \textit{Convolutional Neural Networks} (CNNs)~\cite{cnndis} for basic scene understanding, offering computational efficiency under the strict energy and compute budgets of embedded hardware.
+However, such pipelines often produce large numbers of generic detections and labels, increasing operator cognitive load while failing to prioritize what matters most for the immediate mission.

+Also, as illustrated in Figure~\ref{fig:motivation}(a), CNNs lack the \textit{semantic flexibility} and \textit{contextual reasoning} required to support operator-driven queries in complex disaster environments.
 For instance:

 \begin{itemize} \item In \textbf{flood response}, a CNN may segment water regions but cannot answer a prompt like \texttt{``locate vehicles partially submerged but still accessible by road.''}